apostrophecms/apostrophe-documentation/docs/howtos/facebook.md

 * This is part of our `layout.html` template, which all full-page templates extend when not doing an AJAX refresh.
 Some of those will just be "regular pages," others might be `show.html` templates for pieces.
 So we start by deciding if our context is a piece or a page.
 If it is neither, we don't try to set meta tags.

-* If there is a singleton named `facebookImage` in our context (tip: add it to the schema), we use that for `og:url`.
+* If there is a singleton named `ogImage` in our context (tip: add it to the schema), we use that for `og:url`.
 If not we use the first image we find in the `thumbnail` or `body` areas.
-This allows for custom Facebook images, if you want to include them in your page or piece schema, and also allows for Apostrophe to track something down to use instead.
+This allows for custom social media images, if you want to include them in your page or piece schema, and also allows for Apostrophe to track something down to use instead.

-* The body area is converted to plaintext and the first 200 characters are used to create the Facebook meta description.
-If you wanted, you could add a special Facebook description field to your schema, and output that instead.
+* The body area is converted to plaintext and the first 200 characters are used to create the social media meta description.
+If you wanted, you could add a special Open Graph description field to your schema, and output that instead.

 ### What if I need to construct an absolute URL to assets of my own?